-Refer again to the Berkeley graduate school admissions data shown on p.
-3.
+Refer again the data on the Berkeley graduate school admissions shown on p.
+3 ('MH' stands for 'Mantel-Haenszel').

 i.
 Fit the four measures via binomial regression (glm) with the logit, log and identity links, using 'men' as the reference category, and 'women' as the index category, and using 'faculty' as a categorical variable.
 Use the relevant fitted coefficient and its SE to obtain a CI.